 This is a sexist problem — and it must change for every woman, and every child to ensure we achieve a world where #SheIsEqual.

 The Global Financing Facility helps countries transform the way in which they finance the health and nutrition of their own people, particularly women, children and teenagers.

 Right now, the Global Financing Facility is helping people across 27 countries — and urgently wants to expand to 50.
 But it needs the resources to do so.
-Sign the petition calling on world leaders — particularly the UK, Germany, France and Canada — to invest in the Global Financing Facility and ensure no woman or child dies from preventable causes.
+Sign the petition calling on world leaders to invest in the Global Financing Facility and ensure no woman or child dies from preventable causes.